Lazy-Day-Tech/TapTrack-User-Reference/docs/API/Permissions.md

 # **User Permissions**

 The system uses the Role-Based Access Control (RBAC) model to manage user permissions.
 Roles are created, removed, assigned, and modified with different permissions live.
-Changes will reflect within the application the next time the application is launched for the assigned user without needing to modify the codebase itself.
+Changes will reflect within the application the next time the application is launched for the assigned user without needing to modify the codebase directly.

 ### Available Roles